How much does a Healthcare Associate make?

 Huron Consulting Group

-Huron Consulting Group offers competitive salaries for Healthcare Associates.
-They provide consulting services to healthcare organizations.
-They have offices across the United States and internationally.
+Huron Consulting Group offers competitive salaries to Healthcare Associates.
+They provide healthcare consulting services across the globe.
+They work with healthcare providers to improve operations and patient care.
+Huron has offices in the United States, Europe, and Asia.

 -